Dursley Public Houses

 • Cross Keys, Union Street (now a private house)

-• Crown Inn, Long Street (building still standing)
+• The Crown, Long Street (building still standing)

-• Kings Head Inn, Parsonage Street (still trading in 2003)
+• Kings Head, Parsonage Street (still trading in 2015)

 • Railway Inn, Long Street (converted to two houses, 68 & 70, prior to 1915)

-• Star Inn, Silver Street (building still standing)
+• Star Inn (The Star), Silver Street (building still standing)

-At other times, before or after, there have existed:
+At other times, before or after 1903, the following pubs have existed in the town:

 • Golden Heart, Long Street (trading in 1822 and 1830, date of closure unknown)